JRiver Media Center: History

 In November 2007, J. River released Media Jukebox 12, a stripped-down version of JRiver Media Center 12, which is available to download for free, compared to JRiver Media Center's price of $49.98.
-JRiver Media Jukebox includes most of the audio features of Media Center; the image and video functions are removed.
+JRiver Media Jukebox includes most of the audio features of Media Center;but the image and video functions are removed.
 The last version of JRiver Media Jukebox was version 14.0.166.
 However, the version 14 removed several features previously available for free (specifically CD and cover art lookup) and now only available in the Media Center product.
 As such many still use the older free version of JRiver Media Jukebox 12.0.534.